Brian D. McLaren

 In 2006, he released The Secret Message of Jesus (Thomas Nelson), followed in 2007 by Everything Must Change: Jesus, Global Crises, and a Revolution of Hope and in 2008 by Finding Our Way Again (Nelson, April 2008).
 These three books lay out a contemporary approach to the Christian life, message, and mission.

 His 2010 book, A New Kind of Christianity: Ten Questions That Are Transforming the Faith (HarperOne), has been identified as one of his major works, as has his 2011 release on the spiritual life, Naked Spirituality: A Life with God in Twelve Simple Words (HarperOne).
-His most recent book, Why Did Jesus, Moses, the Buddha, and Mohammed Cross the Road?
+His 2012 release, Why Did Jesus, Moses, the Buddha, and Mohammed Cross the Road?
 (Christian Identity in a Multi-Faith World (Jericho, 2012), grapples with the globally-important issues of faith, identity, and hostility.
+His newest book, We Make the Road by Walking (Jericho, 2014) provides a fresh overview of the Bible, and is being used by congregations, study groups, classes, families, and individuals around the world to discover a new vision for Christian faith.

-He has also co-authored and edited several books, and has contributed articles, columns, and interviews to many periodicals, including Leadership, Sojourners, Worship Leader, and Conversations.
+Brian has also co-authored and edited several books, and has contributed articles, columns, and interviews to many periodicals, including Leadership, Sojourners, Worship Leader, Tikkun, and Conversations.
 He has been profiled in Christian Century, Christianity Today, The Washington Post, and many other print media, and Time listed him among twenty-five influential Christian leaders in America.
-He has appeared on a variety of national media, including Larry King Live on CNN, Nightline on ABC, FOX News, PBS, and NPR.
+He has appeared in a variety of national media, including CNN, ABC, FOX News, PBS, NPR, and The New York Times.

 Brian has traveled extensively in Europe, Latin America, Africa, and Asia, and his personal interests include the outdoors, songwriting, and literature.